 The course provides introductory material on general relativity and its mathematical language of differential geometry.
 This is followed by more advanced modules with applications to the study of black holes, cosmology and aspects of general relativity related to string theory.
 There is a year-long introduction to quantum field theory which introduces the famous Feynman diagrams of particle physics in a systematic way, and studies aspects of modern particle physics.
 There is also an introduction to the concepts of quantum information theory.

-Taken full-time, the course lasts a full year, starting in one September and ending during the following September.
+Taken full-time, the course lasts a full year, starting in September.

 The course has a simple structure, consisting of 180 credits, split into 120 credits of taught modules during the autumn and spring semesters and a 60-credit research project that is completed in the summer period.
 All modules are compulsory.